 The showpiece of the station is the roof of the platforms, which consists of curved glass and steel.
 A covered walkway in the shape of an expressive canopy connects the new column-free lightrailstation with the main hall of The Hague Central Station.
 The light rail vehicles (LRVs) stop close to the main hall of the NS station, the canopy of the stop extends so that travellers can transfer quick and dry from the lightrailstation to The Hague Central Station.
 The station is located along the verge of the bus platform and high above the Anna van Buerenstraat.

-Metros arrive at the station via a long viaduct.
-This viaduct carries the metros over the Bernhardviaduct and to the light-rail station at more than twelve meters above ground level.
-To minimize the impact of the approaching metros on its surroundings, and in particular the residential area Bezuidenhout-West, the design of the viaduct has been given a slender look.
-This has been achieved by means of a steel supporting construction that enables a span of some 35 meters between the columns.
-This reduces the spatial impact at ground level, and minimizes any restricted view for the surrounding residents.
-The metros stop just outside The Hague Central Station, but the canopy of the platforms continues on into the station, enabling passengers to walk between the E-line station and the main hall of The Hague Central Station, without getting wet.
-The sculptural shape of the roof and the canopy has a striking and recognizable appearance.
+The tracks arrive at the station via a long viaduct that carries the LRVs to the station at more than twelve meters above ground level.
+To minimize the impact of the approaching LRVs on its surroundings, and in particular the residential area Bezuidenhout-West, the design of the viaduct has been given a slender look.
+This has been achieved by means of a steel structure that enables a large span between the columns.
+As a result its spatial impact at ground level is reduced and restrictions in the view of surrounding residents are minimized.
+Moreover, the slender construction has a minimal impact on the urban environment.

-ZJA developed the design of the spatial roof structure with a computational design model, which generates and analyzes the structure, providing geometrical and structural optimization.
-The outcome of the optimization allowed for the use of single-curved and cold bent glass that was installed in-situ.
+ZJA together with Knippers Helbig developed the design of the spatial roof structure with a parametric design model that generated and analysed the structure while providing geometrical and structural optimization.
+The outcome of this optimization allowed for the use of single-curved and cold bent glass that was installed in-situ.
 The detailed parametric study has led to an optimal economic design and minimal use of material by using a genetic algorithm.